MakerCamp

 A key challenge in building sensor systems for cities is the ability to scale.
 We need to be able to build systems that can be deployed at scale, and that can be maintained at scale.
 This was my main motivator in spending a month in Shenzhen, the electronics capital of the world.
 During the month, I had the opportunity to visit many of the factories in the Shenzhen ecosystem, the biggest electornics market in the world, Seeed’s manufacturing facilities, Seeed’s Makerspace, among many other places.
 The following is an semi-technical anechdotal of what transpired during my time in Shenzhen.

-The scalable HCI symposium allowed us to get to know some of the great projects that are being done at SUSTech School of Design as well as to engage with Seeed’s latest producs and Shenzhen’s vibrant technology ecosystem.
+The scalable HCI symposium allowed us to get to know some of the great projects that are being done at SUSTech School of Design as well as to engage with Seeed’s latest producs and Shenzhen’s technology ecosystem.

 We visited the biggest electronics Market in the world at Huaqiangbei.
 This is a great place to see the magic of Shenzhen at work.
 It is possible to see almost every component imaginable to an electronics engineer.
 This market is a statement of the rapid prototype capabilities of Shenzhen.
 It is very easy for students, universities, and companies to get their hands on the latest components and to prototype their ideas.